NVIDIA/nim-anywhere/README.md

 ### Adding a view

-View consist of one or a few pages and should function independantly of each other.
+View consist of one or a few pages and should function independently of each other.
 Views are all defined in the `code/frontend/server.py` module.
 All declared views will automatically be added to the Frontend's menu bar and made available in the UI.